berniemackie97/binary-slicer/README.md

 ### Backend features

-- `capstone-backend`: enables a Capstone-based backend (x86_64 demo) and makes it available via `--backend capstone`.
+- `capstone-backend`: enables a Capstone-based backend (symbol-aware disassembly with basic blocks + call-edge extraction; ELF/PE/Mach-O section mapping) and makes it available via `--backend capstone`.
 - `rizin-backend`: registers a rizin-backed analyzer that validates the binary and captures `rizin -v` as evidence; ensure `rizin` is installed and on PATH.
 - `ghidra-backend`: registers a Ghidra headless stub (requires `GHIDRA_ANALYZE_HEADLESS` pointing to `analyzeHeadless` or `GHIDRA_INSTALL_DIR`); Ghidra version is recorded as evidence.
 - `setup-backend` can record tool paths in `.ritual/project.json` (and set `default_backend`), and optionally append the tool directory to your shell profile PATH (`--write-path`).
 It never installs software silently.